MyLtYkRiTiK/Signate-Tobacco/README.md

 Predict train and predict validation for stacking.
 But I hadn't time to implement stacking, so I just average all test predictions and don't use validation predictions.
 ##### make submition
 Averege all test predictions and write submission.

+#### Things that I also had to do:
+* Extract feature vectors from master images to classify brands which were not in train set.
+* Use several models and cross validation on detection stage, not only on classifying stage.

+(List could be extended if I knew detailes from other participants)